endojs/endo/packages/ses/README.md

 next to each enablement.
 This process has  rapidly converged.
 We rarely come across any more such cases.
 If you find one, please file an issue.
 Thanks.

-Unfortunately, The VSCode debugger's object inspector, is showing the properties of an object, show the own properties plus any inherited accessor properties.
+Unfortunately, the VSCode debugger's object inspector, when showing the properties of an object, show the own properties *plus any inherited accessor properties*.
 Even the moderate taming creates so many accessors on widely shared prototypes as to make the object inspector useless.
 To create a pleasant debugging experience where possible, use the `'min'` enablements instead.